Following the success of last year’s first ever Reading Cultural

-best artistic and cultural events, organisations and artists in
+artistic and cultural scene – the events, organisations and artists

-making Reading a great place to live, work and do business.
+that have made Reading such a great place to live, work and do

 Visual Arts Event of the Year